cgcardona/boombox.js/README.md

 Include the buttons
 -------------------

 In theory you could have as boomboxes on a page as you wish.
 For each one you'll need to provide the following markup.
+Make sure that you wrap each group of buttons in a div with a unique id.
+You'll be using that unique id in the next step.

     <div id="boombox">
           <div><span class="boomboxCounter">1</span> <span class="boomboxTrackName"></span></div>